SaaS Terms and Conditions

 5.4 The Provider retains the right to assert additional claims for default in payment.

-5.5 If the Provider is in default with making operational software available, liability is determined according to item 7.
+5.5 If the Provider is in default with making operational software available, liability is determined according to Liability.
 The System User is only then entitled to withdraw from the Contract if the Provider does not comply with a reasonable grace period set by the System User, which grace period must be at least three weeks.

 6. Modifications in services provided